 Dog Attack Injuries

 Dog attacks can be as minor as a small single bite to as serious as death.
 It is estimated that there are 20 to 30 fatalities due to dog attacks every year in the United States.
 Dogs also carry many bacteria that can be passed on to a human from a bite.
-The CDC reports that a dog’s mouths can carry over 60 types of bacteria and approximately 18% of all dog bites get infected.
+The CDC reports that a dog’s mouth can carry over 60 types of bacteria and approximately 18% of all dog bites get infected.
 While rabies is a common disease, dogs can also carry Pasteurella, MRSA, and Tetanus.
 It is important to immediately wash the site of a dog bite with soap and water.
 Report any strange behavior from a dog that has attacked or been aggressive to Animal Control.
 It is possible the dog could have rabies.
 Seek medical attention if you get an infection or have a fever after getting bit by a dog.

 How to Avoid a Dog Attack